rebeccapower/test/_pages/about.md

 ### On campus 🏫

-On-campus accomdation at UPEI is available to conference attendees and participants, within the [Andrew Hall building](https://goo.gl/maps/fbqVWzPmPgLDsxst7).
+On-campus accommodation at UPEI is available to conference attendees and participants, within the [Andrew Hall building](https://goo.gl/maps/fbqVWzPmPgLDsxst7).
 Andrew Hall is the university's newest residence.
 Rooms are in single, double, and triple suite configurations and all have private bedrooms.
 For example, a double suite has two private bedrooms with a double bed in each.
 All suites have a seating area, private bathroom, telephone, TV, mini fridge and microwave.

 **Nightly rate**: $108.00 (+ applicable taxes)

-#### How to book on campus accomodations
+#### How to book on campus accommodations

 You can book online by **phone, email, or by** [**using the form linked here**](https://www.upei.ca/conference/summer-visitors).